PardoSergi/InTyMaVi/HOWTOCITE.md

 ### Base software citation

+If you use InTyMaVi in your research, please cite the version you used as described below:

-Pardo Doña, S. (2026). *InTyMaVi: Interactive Typological Map Visualiser* (Version 0.1.0) [Computer software].
+>Pardo Doña, S. (2026). *InTyMaVi: Interactive Typological Map Visualiser* (Version 0.1.0) [Computer software].
 GitHub. https://github.com/PardoSergi/InTyMaVi/tree/main

 ### Data sources & attribution